dduan/duan.ca/articles/2025/12/10/TOMLDecoder-0.4.1.md

 ```

 Here,
-the subscript access of `bytes` does not incur a bound check!
+the subscript access of `bytes` does not incur multiple rounds of bound checks!
+Rather, it skips step 1,
+which eliminates 2 integer comparisons per access,
+a 2/3 reduction in bound check overhead.
+Further, the compiler can see the access pattern more clearly,
+it can heuristically eliminate even the final remaning bound checks in some casse.

+Not having to perform all the bound checks
+in the tight loop of the parser results significant performance gains
-This created significant performance gains as shown in the benchmark results.
+as shown in the benchmark results.

 *Here's the kicker*.
+With `Span`,
-The bound checks are eliminated
+the bound checks are eliminated
 because the compiler is confident that the access is safe by construction.
 If you make a mistake that would lead to unsafe access,
 Swift will refuse to compile your code.
 But `Span` is a language feature that requires new language runtime.
 You cannot use it on older operating systems.
 There's other, older ways to avoid bound checks,
 using `UnsafeBufferPointer`s.
 The problem of doing so is that you are responsible for ensuring that the access is safe.
 In particular, the point of access must occur in a valid scope for the pointer.
 A piece of parser using such API may look like this: